mikejonestechno/bitburner-scripts/docs/01 gameplay.md

 After 10 successful hacks I was at hacking skill level 5 and my hack chance was 80%.
 Last successful hack returned $7.25 k and I had a total $75 k in my account.

+After a soft reset I tried to manual grow and hack _n00dles_ and it only took 1 grow to get to $1 million and the second grow maxed at $1.75 million.
+I had expected this would require 30 grow threads based on the output of `AnalyzeServer.js`.

 ## What have I learnt?

-At the start it may be more effective to repeatedly hack _foodnstuff_ to quickly level up (and hack success rapidly increases with each successful hack), rather than spend effort growing _n00dles_ and then hacking _n00dles_ for lower return.
+At the start it is more effective to repeatedly hack _foodnstuff_ to quickly level up (and hack success rapidly increases with each successful hack), rather than spend effort growing _n00dles_ and then hacking _n00dles_ for lower return.

+I have learnt that I need to revisit my server analysis and get a better understanding of how the values are applied.

 ## What will I try next?

-I think that I want to validate these findings using scripts and repeat them a few times to determine which is more effective strategy to reach hacking level 5?
+I think that I want to validate these findings using scripts and inspect and adapt over a few iterations to improve my understanding and form a basic formula to determine which is the most effective strategy to reach hacking level 5?